efellne/CPSC1050-Project-2/README.md

 Try to get the lowest total

 Some gameplay things:
-Enemies attack orthogonally after you do each action You get three health back after defeating an enemy Enemies are E's on the map
+Enemies attack orthogonally after you do each action, that means they will hit you if you end your move next to them You get three health back after defeating an enemy Attack damage is your strength
+Enemies are E's on the map
 Items are I on the map.
 You can pick them up from the space next to them You are P on the map